open-contracting/standard/docs/guidance/map/extensions.md

 ### OCDS for the Agreement on Government Procurement

 [OCDS for the Agreement on Government Procurement](https://standard.open-contracting.org/profiles/gpa/latest/en/) (GPA) describes how to use OCDS to publish information as obliged by the World Trade Organization’s [Agreement on Government Procurement](https://www.wto.org/english/docs_e/legal_e/rev-gpr-94_01_e.htm).

-## Linked standards

-OCDS data often refers to other datasets, like company registers, government budgets and infrastructure projects.
-These datasets contain information that is managed outside the lifecycle of a contracting process.

-### Open Contracting for Infrastructure Data Standards

-The [Open Contracting for Infrastructure Data Standards](https://standard.open-contracting.org/infrastructure/latest/en/) (OC4IDS) describe what information to disclose and how to disclose it, at each stage of an infrastructure project.
-It connects previously siloed information to better publish and track infrastructure investment and delivery, providing data at the project level, at the contracting summary level, and at contract process detail level.

-A joint effort by the [Infrastructure Transparency Initiative](http://infrastructuretransparency.org) (CoST) and the Open Contracting Partnership, it builds on best practice in open data and openness of public infrastructure procurement globally.

-### Open Fiscal Data Package

-The [Open Fiscal Data Package](http://www.fiscaltransparency.net/ofdp/) (OFDP) describes government budget and spending data.
-The [Budget and spending classification](https://extensions.open-contracting.org/en/extensions/budget_and_spend/) extension describes how to connect OCDS and OFDP datasets.